7 Reliable Ways to Build Wealth In Your 50s

 In your 50s, you may also need to further refine your investment plan as it will likely grow and evolve, depending on your specific retirement goals

-A concrete way to infuse more resources into your investment strategy is to allocate your bonus and a portion of any raises into your investment account.
+One way to infuse more resources into your investment strategy is to allocate your bonus and a portion of any raises into your investment account.
 When you were younger, you may have used part of your bonus to fund a home improvement project or buy a plane ticket for your next vacation.
-But as you near retirement, redirecting your bonus into investments will help you save more for the future.
+But as you near retirement, redirecting your bonus into investments can help you save more for the future.

-If you get a healthy salary bump (the current average runs about 3 to 5%) you can divert a percentage or two toward your investments.
+If you get a healthy salary bump you can divert a percentage or two toward your investments.
 This added bump in resources can help you maintain motivation to invest, create consistency in your plan, and continue to establish healthy financial patterns.

-In addition to being more intentional about your investment plan resources, it’s also essential to ensure your investments are allocated in ways that make sense for where you’re at now.
+In addition to being more intentional about your investment plan resources, it’s also important to make sure your investments are allocated in ways that make sense for where you’re at now.
 Ask yourself a few questions:

 • Are there areas where you can strengthen your portfolio?